BU-Spark/dataset-documentation/README.md

-# TEMPLATE-base-repo
+# Dataset Documentation

-Create a new branch from dev, add changes on the new branch you just created.

-Open a Pull Request to dev.
-Add your PM and TPM as reviewers.

-At the end of the semester during project wrap up open a final Pull Request to main from dev branch.
+If your project repo does not have a the dataset-documentation folder, copy the contents of the folder from this repo and add it to your project repo.